Author: Contribution

 Read More

-By TERESA CLARKE Africa.com’s CEO writes about how she felt after this special invitation I was invited to dine with Bill Gates last week during the World Economic Forum in Davos, Switzerland.
+Africa.com’s CEO writes about how she felt after this special invitation I was invited to dine with Bill Gates last week during the World Economic Forum in Davos, Switzerland.
 The terms of the invitation, which was extended to six others besides myself, were that the discussion would be off-the-record.
 Therefore, I can’t write about anything discussed that evening.
 What I can tell you is what we ate, and what I thought about after the dinner.
-The menu, prepared by chefs at Microsoft House – the temporary headquarters of all things Microsoft at the Davos conference – was…
+The menu, prepared by chefs at Microsoft House – the temporary headquarters of all things Microsoft at the Davos conference – was superb.
+The first…

 Read More